Jeep MaintenanceOutdoor Fun

 Whether or not your Jeep will experience the death wobble depends on a variety of factors, including:

-• the age and model of your Jeep
+• Age and model of your Jeep

-• your steering & suspension parts and configurations
+• Steering & suspension parts and configurations

-• your wheel balance
+• Wheel balance

 Typically occurring between 45 and 55 mph, death wobble is caused by one or more problems with the front end or tires.
 That’s part of the problem.
 Drive train and suspension systems are so complex nowadays, it can be tough to pinpoint what caused the death wobble.